 Created in 1974 by Yoshiro Takahashi, Sansuikan only released a demo, though they did perform plenty during their four-year run.
 The demo was just four songs, at least three of which were early versions of songs that ended up on albums by the heavy metal band Action!, which Takahashi would create a few years down the road.
 Though they're much more keyboard-heavy than the later Action! songs, they're extremely metallic, especially for being from approximately 1974-1976.
 Below is the earliest recording of "100,000 Volt," one of Action's most famous songs.
 It has been re-recorded numerous times up to present day, this is the version from their mid-1970s Sansuikan demo.

 Too Much - Grease It Out (1971)

-If you thought Flower Travellin' Band's Joe Yamanaka was the only Afro-sporting, half Japanese, half African-American early metal vocalists rocking Japan in 1971, you would be mistaken.
+If you thought Flower Travellin' Band's Joe Yamanaka was the only Afro-sporting, half Japanese, half African-American heavy rock vocalists in Japan in 1971, you would be mistaken.
 Too Much were another of Japan's early metallic bands, led by Juni Rush.
 They played a heavy, slow tempoed, doomy, bluesy rock, though they were understandably not nearly as heavy as FTB.
 Their sound was more akin to a mixture of bands like Led Zeppelin, Blue Cheer, and a few others.
 Below is one of their heavy tracks, "Grease It Out."